Yusufathi/Exam-Seating-Arrangement-System/README.md

 The system expects specific formats for the input CSV files for scheduling.
 Below is a sample of what the scheduling file should look like:

+ps.
+Make sure to look into the Input folder for more real-life examples.

 ### Schedule CSV

 | Date       | Day      | Time     | Room(s)   | Course Code | Course Name                   | No. of Students |